bricofoy/yasm/README.md

 `unsigned int runCount()`
 returns the number of time current state have been called since the last state change.
 Usefull to implement non blocking "for" loops inside a state.

+`bool isInState(void (*state)())`
+returns true if the given pointer is equal to the running state pointer, false otherwise.
+This is usefull if you need to know from outside the machine if it is in a particular state.